Adi333666999/Tip-Calculator/README.md

 # Tip-Calculator
-In this project we are going to take the amount and and by giving the percentage of tip we are going to calculate the total amount including tip
+In this project we are going to take the amount and by giving the percentage of tip we are going to calculate the total amount including tip
  Tip Calculator.

 Requirements: